 Angie Bush, MS

 Angie Bush, MS (Biotechnology), BS (Molecular Biology), is the Director of Region 1 for the National Genealogical Society.
 She is a professional genetic genealogist and has been researching her own family since she was 8 years old.
-She regularly provides advice regarding genetic genealogy to other genealogists in the Salt Lake City area where she lives with her husband and two descendants.
+She regularly provides advice regarding genetic genealogy to other genealogists in the Salt Lake City area.
 Prior to her involvement with genetic genealogy, she pursued a career in molecular and clinical genetics.
 Between obtaining her bachelor's and master's degrees, she spent several years working in the biotech industry where she gained an in-depth, working knowledge of the technologies used in DNA testing.
 Angie has helped many adoptees to find their biological family through autosomal DNA testing, and is particularly focused on using DNA as a genealogical record to reconstruct relationships and break down brick walls – whether they are recent or several hundred years old.

 Angie is a member of the Association for Professional Genealogists, International Society of Genetic Genealogists and Utah Genealogical Association.

 Luana Darby, MLIS, AG, has always had a passion for genealogy and the recording of family history.
 She began organizing photos, documents, and information on her grandmother’s family in 1977 and has researched for others since 1985, working as a professional genealogist since 1995.
 She specializes in Palatine German, US and Canadian, and western European research She frequently travels to Europe for genealogical research on site in archives located in Germany, Poland and France.